dimaslanjaka/static-blog-generator/_posts/2018/01/easy-way-of-adding-pin-it-buttons-in.md

 photos:
   - http://urlz.fr/6tog
 wordcount: 42
+description: Easy Way of Adding Pin It Buttons in Images - Website Manajemen Indonesia
+excerpt: Easy Way of Adding Pin It Buttons in Images - Website Manajemen Indonesia
 url: https://www.webmanajemen.com/2018/01/easy-way-of-adding-pin-it-buttons-in.html
 permalink: /2018/01/easy-way-of-adding-pin-it-buttons-in.html
-description: Easy Way of Adding Pin It Buttons in Images
-excerpt: Easy Way of Adding Pin It Buttons in Images
 ---

 <div><a href="https://urlz.fr/6tog" rel="noopener noreferer nofollow"> <img alt="Cara Mudah Menambahkan Tombol Pin It di Gambar" id="-wl-ii0" src="//urlz.fr/6tog"> </a></div><br>Function of this button to directly input images in your blog to your Pinterest account.
 How it works from the Button share Pin It this is the button will appear when you focus the cursor on each image in the blog.<br><br><h4> Easy Way of Adding Pin It Buttons in Images</h4><div><a href="https://urlz.fr/6to9" rel="noopener noreferer nofollow"> <img alt="Cara Mudah Menambahkan Tombol Pin It di Gambar" id="-wl-ii1" src="//urlz.fr/6to9"> </a></div>The trick is very easy, here you just need to add the code below before the body cover code <kbd>&lt;/ body&gt;</kbd> or before the head cover code in the template <kbd>&lt;/ head&gt;</kbd><br><blockquote>Before adding this code make sure that in your blog template you have added jquery library link</blockquote><pre><code><br>&lt;script async='' data-pin-color='white' data-pin-hover='true' src='//assets.pinterest.com/js/pinit.js'/&gt;<br></code></pre><div class="w3-center w3-green w3-round">Here is a display demo of this Pin It button. <a class="w3-button w3-round w3-blue" href="https://goo.gl/T13Ebr" rel="noopener noreferer nofollow">DEMO</a></div>